 Is it true that mosquitoes are attracted to light?

-Some mosquitoes are thought to be drawn to light, however different forms of light are attracted to different species.
+Some mosquitoes are drawn to light; however, different light forms attract different species.

 To complicate matters further, various mosquito species and sexes are drawn to light at different times of day and are sometimes repelled by light.

-According to one study, day-biting mosquitos are drawn to a variety of light hues throughout the day, whereas night-biting mosquitos are repelled by UV and blue light during the day.
+According to one study, day-biting mosquitos are drawn to various light hues throughout the day, whereas night-biting mosquitos are repelled by UV and blue light during the day.

 Why are mosquitos drawn to light?